MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `E) Construct a query to return every row of the table CLICK_STREAM, while using the built-in function to cast strings from the column DT into TIMESTAMP values.
 Run the query into a destination table NEW_CLICK_STREAM, in which the column TS is the TIMESTAMP type.
 Reference the table NEW_CLICK_STREAM instead of the table CLICK_STREAM from now on.
 In the future, new data is loaded into the table NEW_CLICK_STREAM.`

-**Quick reason:** Creating a new table from existing table in BigQuery with new transformed column will be simple and will not involve and migration effort.
-Also future query performanc...

 <details>
 <summary>Full explanation</summary>